Why be a carer?

 Where you live can affect some of the criteria you need to tick off in order to become a carer in your state.

-If you want to be a foster carer in VIC, there are some boxes you need to tick.
+If you want to be a foster carer in Victoria, there are some boxes you need to tick.

 Foster carers need to be at least 21 years old, with relevant life experience.